env0/terratag/README.md

 And finally, will compare the results in `out` with the `expected` directory

 #### Running Tests
-Focus on a praticular Terraform version:
+Focus on a particular Terraform version:
 ```
 go test -run TestTerraformXX
 ```